 Are you a fitness entrepreneur and want to make money from fitness?
 With the Exercise.com platform, you can run your entire fitness business in one place.
 From the best gym management software to the best personal training software and even the best fitness software for online fitness influencers, you can do everything from make a fitness app to making money selling workout plans online to using the best gym check-in software at your brick and mortar fitness facility.
 Discover how a custom-branded fitness app and a gym management system can help generate leads and revenue.

 #13 – Payal Kadakia, ClassPass Founder

 ClassPass, the visionary fitness app idea from Payal Kadakia, has filled a niche by providing a platform for gym-goers and fitness adventure seekers resulting in over 35 million class reservations to date.
-As of 2019, ClassPass is valued at $470 million after having been founded only six years ago in 2013.
+ClassPass has now been acquired by Mindbody after having been founded in 2013.

 Payal is the Executive Chairman & Founder of ClassPass and the Artistic Director of The Sa Dance Company but has been a “dancetrepreneur” since the age of 3, when Payal first started training in classical and folk Indian styles of dance.
 Prior to ClassPass, Payal graduated from MIT with a degree in Operations Research and Economics, working as a consultant at Bain & Company and in the Digital Strategy and Business Development Group for Warner Music Group.

 The founding of ClassPass was due to Payal’s true passion for dance and entrepreneurship, with a focus on making the world a more happy and active place, giving subscribers to the service access to participating studios and gyms, making workouts more affordable, engaging and accessible to those who might otherwise not participate.